GeneralChauhan/AIT-Placements-DevLok/README.md

 2. Then we got learning stuff.
 We(I and Kamakshi) were adept with good knowledge of HTML, CSS and JS.
 We then watched a crash course video on React which gave us some understanding aboout how things worked in React.

     In the same time Anand got statrted with the backend course provided by the mentors.
-He also learned a bit about data base during that time.
+He also learned a bit about database during that time.

 3. Build Process
 It took us about 9 days to bring the project to an acceptable state where front end was ready and backend too but it was not connected.
 It took us 1 day more to connect them together and a lot of help from the mentors